starstormhun/StarPlugins/README.md

 Makes the manipulation axis speed and size sliders' minimum and maximum values configurable.
 Optionally converts the sliders to logarithmic base.

+#### Expression Control [KK/KKS]
+This is an old plugin which I decompiled and modified to also be able to be used on males.

 #### KKUSS Fix [KKS]
 Fixes the KKUSS shaders when used in Koikatsu Sunshine by making sure they always have at least a flat normal map.
 Can be extended for other shaders having the same problem, hit me up if you find any.